-Interim Dean, College of Arts and Sciences, Oklahoma State University, 2018-present
+Interim Dean, College of Arts and Sciences (CAS), Oklahoma State University, 2018-present

-As OSU Dean of Arts and Sciences, I serve the leadership and strategic needs of 24 departments that comprises of more than 750 faculty and staff and 6,000 undergraduate and graduate students with an operating budget of approximately \$73 million.
-As the chief academic officer of the college, my duties include, not limited to philanthropy efforts within the college, personnel development, leadership development, fiscal operations, enrollment management, curriculum, advisement, and career development.
-This is in addition to aligning the activities of the College with the OSU land grant mission of improving the lives of people not in Oklahoma, but in the national and world through our instruction, research and outreach through our departments and programs.
-Member of Dean's Council, the President's Executive Team, and the Provost's Retention council.
-Renew and appoint department heads and endowed chairs/professors.
-Work closely with Arts and Sciences Faculty Council.
-Advocating and advancing faculty for internal and external awards and recognitions.
-Direct reports: 3 Associate Deans, 1 fiscal officer, 1 administrative associate, Head of Dean's Leadership Team.
-Donor relations- team of 5.
+As OSU Dean of Arts and Sciences, I served the leadership and strategic needs of 24 departments comprised of more than 750 faculty and staff and 6,000 undergraduate and graduate students with an operating budget of approximately \$73 million.
+As the chief academic officer of the college, my duties included philanthropy efforts within the college, personnel development, leadership development, fiscal operations, enrollment management, curriculum, advisement, and career development.
+This is in addition to aligning the activities of the College with the OSU land grant mission of improving the lives of people not only in Oklahoma, but in the nation and world through our instruction, research and outreach through our departments and programs.
+Member of the Council of Deans, the President's Executive Team, and the Provost's Retention Council.
+Renewed and appointed department heads and endowed chairs/professors.
+Worked closely with Arts and Sciences Faculty Council.
+Advocated and advanced faculty for internal and external awards and recognitions.
+Direct reports: 3 Associate Deans, 1 fiscal officer, 1 administrative associate, as well as a donor relations team of 5 with the OSU Foundation.

 - 1. Salaries and Compensation: - a.
-Without a University program for compression or merit based salary adjustments in four years, the College prioritized a 2.5% merit-based increases for faculty and staff (Cost \$1.5 million) and an additional compression adjustment relative to peers for faculty and staff (Cost \$1 million)
+Without a University program for compression or merit-based salary adjustments in four years, the College prioritized a 2.5% merit-based increases for faculty and staff (Cost: \$1.5 million) and an additional compression adjustment relative to peers for faculty and staff (Cost: \$1 million)